samreenmusthak/AI-Email-Reply-Generator/readme.md

-Select different tones (Formal, Friendly, Persuasive) Edit the generated reply as needed in the editable text box Copy the final version using the "Copy Reply" button Project Structure
+Select different tones (Formal, Friendly, Persuasive) Edit the generated reply as needed in the editable text box Copy the final version using the "Copy Reply" button

+## Sample Test Emails

+### Inquiry Email
+Subject: Product Information Request

+Hi Team,

+I came across your AI solutions on your website and I'm quite impressed.
+Could you please send me more information about your pricing plans and feature details?

+Also, I'd like to know about the implementation process and timeline.

+Looking forward to your response.

+Best regards,
+Emily Chen

+### Complaint Email
+Subject: Poor Customer Service Experience

+Dear Support Team,

+I'm writing to express my dissatisfaction with the service I received yesterday.
+The product I purchased last week stopped working, and when I contacted your support, I was put on hold for 30 minutes before being disconnected.

+This is completely unacceptable and I expect a prompt resolution and refund.

+Sincerely,
+Michael Rodriguez

+### Offer Email
+Subject: Partnership Opportunity

+Hello,

+I'm reaching out from TechSolutions Inc. We've been following your company's growth in the AI space and are impressed with your innovative approach.

+We'd like to explore a potential partnership where we could integrate your AI technology with our platform.
+This collaboration could benefit both companies by expanding our market reach.

+Would you be available for a call next week to discuss this further?

+Best regards,
+Sarah Johnson
+Business Development Manager
+TechSolutions Inc.

+### Information Email
+Subject: System Update Notification

+Hello Team,

+This is to inform you about our scheduled system maintenance this weekend.
+The maintenance window will be from Saturday 2:00 AM to Sunday 6:00 AM EST.

+During this period, our services may experience temporary interruptions.
+We apologize for any inconvenience and appreciate your understanding.

+Thank you,
+IT Department
+InnovateCorp

+Project Structure

 AI-Email-Reply-Generator/